YASHWANTH-E/YASHWANTH-E/README.md

-# 💫 About Me:
+# ❗ About Me:
-I am a mechanical engineer with a passion for coding.
-I have one year of IT experience under my belt and am particularly interested in web development.
-I have basic knowledge in AI/ML and have gained some work experience in software development.
-My technical skills include proficiency in Html, Css, JavaScript, Python, C#, .Netcore, MVC and SQL.
-I am excited to continue honing my skills and to explore new technologies in the field."
+👨‍🔬 Mechanical Engineer with passion for coding.
+💻 Software Engineer
+💡 Basic AI/ML
+💓 Working as Automation Engineer

 # 💻 Tech Stack: